Autonomy First Lawyers

 Meet the team

 Michael Perkins is a leading trusts, estates and private client practice lawyer, author and educator.
-Dr Jane Lonie is a consultant clinical neuropsychologist, expert witness, author and educator.
-Zabina Naem is an Associate Lawyer, experienced in Trusts, Estates and Property Law.
+Jeremy Duffy is a contracted Principal Solicitor with over 38 years of experience, based in SA.
 Clarence Leung is a senior lawyer experienced in trusts, commercial law, property law, litigation and migration law.
-Jeremy Duffy is a contracted Principal Solicitor with over 38 years of experience including numerous litigation matters in both State and Federal jurisdictions.
+Dr Jane Lonie is a consultant clinical neuropsychologist.

 Capacity & Capability Clinic